2022 Summer STEM Online Program

 Computer or laptop with a reliable Internet connection

 All classes will be held live online via Zoom.
-Classes will meet once a week on Saturday mornings for three hours (9am-12noon).
+Classes will meet once a week on Saturday mornings for three hours (10am-1pm).
+A poll taken at registration will determine if Wednesday evenings (6-9pm) are preferred by the group.

 Upon registration, attendance is mandatory due to the progression of the instruction.